 Bachelor's degree programs in exercise science allow students to choose specializations, like health and fitness or rehabilitation.
 In addition to didactic coursework in nutrition and kinesiology, students may participate in clinical experiences.

 Prospective cardiac rehab specialists can further their education by enrolling in a master's degree program in physical therapy.
-Admission requirements for these programs usually include a bachelor's degree in a relevant field, like exercise science, and prerequisite courses in health and science-related subjects.
 Physical therapy master's programs consist of both classroom and clinical components, and they typically prepare graduates for licensure.

-- Prerequisites: High school diploma or GED for bachelor's program; bachelor's degree preferably in a related field, satisfactory GRE scores, 3.0 GPA or higher in prerequisite coursework in psychology, physiology, chemistry and physics and related volunteer or work experience for master's program.
+Prerequisites for the master's degree program includes a bachelor's degree preferably in a related field, satisfactory GRE scores, 3.0 GPA or higher in prerequisite coursework in psychology, physiology, chemistry and physics and related volunteer or work experience.

 Bachelor of Science in Exercise Science